awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

   You can modify a DB instance to use one of the DB instance classes powered by AWS Graviton2 processors\.
 To do so, complete the same steps as with any other DB instance modification\.
 + **db\.r6gd** – Instance classes powered by AWS Graviton2 processors\.
 These are ideal for running memory\-intensive workloads in open\-source databases such as MySQL and PostgreSQL\.
 These have local NVMe\-based SSD block\-level storage for applications that need high\-speed, low latency local storage\.

-  These DB instance classes are only supported for Multi\-AZ DB clusters\.
-For more information about Multi\-AZ DB clusters, see [Multi\-AZ DB cluster deployments](multi-az-db-clusters-concepts.md)\.
 + **db\.r6i** – Instance classes that are ideal for running memory\-intensive workloads\.
 + **db\.r5b** – Instance classes that are memory optimized for throughput\-intensive applications\.
 Powered by the AWS Nitro System, db\.r5b instances deliver up to 60 Gbps bandwidth and 260,000 IOPS of EBS performance\.
 This is the fastest block storage performance on EC2\.
 + **db\.r5d** – Instance classes that are optimized for low latency, very high random I/O performance, and high sequential read throughput\.

-  For the RDS for MySQL and RDS for PostgreSQL DB engines, these DB instance classes are only supported for Multi\-AZ DB clusters\.
-For more information about Multi\-AZ DB clusters, see [Multi\-AZ DB cluster deployments](multi-az-db-clusters-concepts.md)\.
 + **db\.r5** – Instance classes optimized for memory\-intensive applications\.
 These offer improved networking and Amazon Elastic Block Store \(Amazon EBS\) performance\.
 They are powered by the AWS Nitro System, a combination of dedicated hardware and lightweight hypervisor\.
 + **db\.r3** – Instance classes that provide memory optimization\.

-  Amazon RDS has started the the end\-of\-life process for db\.r3 DB instance classes using the following schedule, which includes upgrade recommendations\.
+  For the RDS for MariaDB, RDS for MySQL, and RDS for PostgreSQL DB engines, Amazon RDS has started the the end\-of\-life process for db\.r3 DB instance classes using the following schedule, which includes upgrade recommendations\.
 For all RDS DB instances that use db\.r3 DB instance classes, we recommend that you upgrade to a db\.r5 DB instance class as soon as possible\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.DBInstanceClass.html)

 The following are the burstable\-performance DB instance types available: